 5.1.1 General Information

 The telecom infrastructure of an operator contains many components geographically distributed across nationwide.
-For example, hardware components can be base stations (BS) in radio access networks (RAN), (fiber) cables, network switches and routers in transport networks, and server machines and networking devices in telecom cloud data centers.
+For example, hardware components can be Base Stations (BS) in Radio Access Networks (RAN), (fibre) cables, network switches and routers in transport networks, and server machines and networking devices in telecom cloud data centres.
 In addition, with softwarization of the telecom infrastructure, many conventional hardware components are being replaced with cloud-native virtual elements.
 More importantly, in future generations of telecom infrastructures, virtual network entities do not have to tightly coupled with the underlying hardware resource owned by the operator.
 Instead, network entities can be flexibly virtualized with 3rd-party resource providers (e.g. a cloud provider and/or other operators' domains).
 This means that the telecom infrastructure can be federated.
 Given the factors above, registering and tracking the (physical and virtual) components of the entire infrastructure will not be a static and single domain task anymore.
 Instead, the number of components in the telecom infrastructure will not only become significantly larger, much more dynamic, but also involve multiple domains.
 This poses new challenges to all parties involved in building a federated infrastructure.
 However, PDL can be utilized to facilitate sharing the registry and tracking information of the components from individual domains; meanwhile, PDL also improves the credibility and synchronization of the state of the infrastructure.
 There are two main sub-cases, which are introduced next.

 5.1.2 Single-domain Infrastructure Registry